riverhuang-batam/course-web-beginner-batam/modules/javascript-1/README.md

 ## What's is JavaScript

-Javascript is a popular programming language that usually used to build web application rapidly.
+Javascript is a programming language who can make web application interaction more lively to user.

-## History

-- ES5, ES6, ES7, ES+, ES Next

 ---